DataFire/Integrations/integrations/generated/azure_apimanagement_apimgroups/README.md

         * firstName `string`: First name.
         * groups `array`: Collection of groups user is part of.
           * items `object`: Group contract Properties.
-            * builtIn `boolean`: true if the group is one of the three system groups (Administrators, Developers, or Guests); otherwise false.
-            * description `string`: Group description.
-Can contain HTML formatting tags.
-            * displayName **required** `string`: Group name.
-            * externalId `string`: For external groups, this property contains the id of the group from the external identity provider, e.g. for Azure Active Directory aad://<tenant>.onmicrosoft.com/groups/<group object id>; otherwise the value is null.
-            * type `string` (values: custom, system, external): Group type.
         * lastName `string`: Last name.
         * registrationDate `string`: Date of user registration.
 The date conforms to the following format: `yyyy-MM-ddTHH:mm:ssZ` as specified by the ISO 8601 standard.
         * identities `array`: Collection of user identities.
           * items `object`: User identity details.
-            * id `string`: Identifier value within provider.
-            * provider `string`: Identity provider name.
         * note `string`: Optional note about a user set by the administrator.
         * state `string` (values: active, blocked, pending, deleted): Account state.
 Specifies whether the user is active or not.
 Blocked users are unable to sign into the developer portal or call any APIs of subscribed products.
 Default state is Active.
       * id `string`: Resource ID.